-Established as part of the EU Erasmus programme, the MATILDA European Master in Women's and Gender History is designed for students wishing to develop expertise in women's and gender history, as well as European history, and who are interested in intercultural exchange.
+Established as part of the EU Erasmus program, the MATILDA European Master in Women's and Gender History is designed for students wishing to develop expertise in women's and gender history and who are interested in intercultural exchange.

-The programme of study is spread over two years, includes 120 ECTS points, and links five leading European universities in an exciting, innovative and unique venture.
-Students can expect to study at least two different partner institutions (a 'home' and a 'host’ institution), choosing from among the following:
+The program of study is spread over two years, includes 120 ECTS points, and links leading European universities in an exciting, innovative and unique venture.
+Students study at least at two different partner institutions (a 'home' and a 'host'/exchange institution), choosing from among the following:

-The MATILDA curriculum includes courses in core subjects in Women's and Gender History (theory, methodology, and practice) and specialist options covering medieval to modern historical epochs, such as: History of Nationalism and Post-/Colonialism and History of Post-/Socialism; History of Masculinities; History of Gender in the Sciences; History of Gender and Work; History of Gender and Education; Comparative History of Women's Movements, Women's Oral History and Gender and Religion.
+The MATILDA curriculum includes courses in core subjects in Women's and Gender History (theory, methodology, and practice) and specialist options covering medieval to modern historical epochs, such as: History of Nationalism and Post-/Colonialism and History of Post-/Socialism; History of Masculinities; History of Gender in the Sciences; History of Gender and Work; History of Gender and Education; Comparative History of Women's Movements; Critical Romani Studies; Gender and Migration; Islamic Feminism in Historical Perspective; Women's Oral History; and Gender and Religion.

 MATILDA supports integrative perspectives which go beyond local, regional, and national histories in order to situate these histories, as well as European history as a whole, in broader contexts.
 With its focus on comparative, entangled and transnational history, MATILDA aims to:

 - explore the history of gender differences and similarities in European cultures and societies;